hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 ### Identity in the Real World

 When we interact in the real world and we often need to "prove" who we are.
 To do that, we present evidence that we have about ourselves.
 What we present varies based on the context of the relationship.
 When we meet someone socially, we introduce ourselves.
-When we want to open a bank account, we show documents (attributes) issued by others (driver's license, utility bill, government ID etc.) to proof things about ourselves, such as our name, address and ID number (e.g. SSN in the US).
+When we want to open a bank account, we show documents (attributes) issued by others (driver's license, utility bill, government ID etc.) to prove things about ourselves, such as our name, address and ID number (e.g. SSN in the US).

 In turn, those with whom we interact create an identifier for us and check that identifier when we connect again.
 A person remembers our name and face, and "verifies" them on our subsequent meetings ("Hi Stephen!
 Good to see you again!").
 Our bank creates a card with an ID on it for us to use each time we return to access the bank's services.